mightymos/ReedTripRadio/README.md

 ### Description
-This is an firmware for wireless 433MHz magnetic door/window reed sensors.
+This is an alternative firmware for wireless 433MHz magnetic door/window reed sensors.

 STC15W104 are 8051 based processors + SYN115 radio transmitter.